Special Olympics Alamance County

 Services are offered free of charge to persons with an intellectual disability from age eight through adult life.
 While many programs are specific to the ABSS schools and Elon Intramurals program, SOAC welcomes volunteers from the community as Unified Partners for athletes and as coaches for our various athletic offerings.

-Please click on the Forms tab if you would like to register an athlete, sign up to volunteer, or learn more.
+Please visit the About SOAC page for more information to register an athlete, sign up to volunteer, or learn more.

 Per Special Olympics North Carolina guidelines, to be eligible to compete in Special Olympics, a person must be at least eight (8) years old and identified by an agency or professional as having an intellectual disability or have a cognitive delay which requires them to have specifically designed instructions.
 Persons under 8 years of age may participate in Special Olympics Training Programs provided they have a signed consent form.
 A Medical form must be filled out and turned in prior to the athlete competing.